aarnphm/morph/docs/content/ProblemStatementAndGoals/ProblemStatement.md

 ## Challenge Level and Extras

-Challenge level for `tinymorph` is advanced, since the project is exploring what is possible to build AI-native interfaces.
+Challenge level for `morph` is advanced, since the project is exploring what is possible to build AI-native interfaces.
 It involves the field of [[glossary#mechanistic interpretability]], which is a relatively new field in alignment research that involves a lot of domain knowledge into the inner workings of transformer circuits.

 Extras that we wish to pursue: User Manual, Usability Testing.

 Reasoning:

-1. User Manual: We plan to document the functionality and usage of `tinymorph` to ensure that users can effectively understand and navigate the tool.
+1. User Manual: We plan to document the functionality and usage of `morph` to ensure that users can effectively understand and navigate the tool.
 This includes clear instructions, visual examples, and troubleshooting tips to make the tool more accessible.
-2. Usability Testing: As `tinymorph` aims to explore new interactions for writing, it is important to validate our design and interaction patterns through user testing.
+2. Usability Testing: As `morph` aims to explore new interactions for writing, it is important to validate our design and interaction patterns through user testing.
 Gathering feedback from real users will help refine our interface and ensure it supports a smooth and intuitive experience.

 ## Appendix